Configure Metadata Extraction for OCF Data Sources

 Default Extraction

-Default extraction will extract either all metadata that the service account can access or specific metadata if you enabled selective extraction.
+Default extraction will extract either all metadata objects that the service account can access or selected metadata objects if you enabled selective extraction.

 Under Connector Settings > Selective Extraction, you can select the schemas to include into extraction.